AdobeDocs/commerce-php/src/pages/best-practices/tutorials/convert-serialized-data.md

 ## Step 2: Check that the module exists {#step-2}

-Any module can replace another module in Magento.
+Any module can replace another module.
 If your extension stores data in the tables of another module or it serializes or unserializes data stored in core modules, make sure the module exists and is active before executing the upgrade logic.

 Use the `\Magento\Framework\Module\Manager` class to check the status of the module your extension depends on.